vishal-ramani/UBI-helm-module-example/documentation/README.md

 The objective is to understand how to build and use a custom module for the [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/).

-Therefor a `custom module` will be created in GitOps scenario to deploy a helm-chart for a example application.
+Therefor a `custom module` will be created in GitOps scenario to deploy a helm-chart for an example application.

 The `custom module`  will be deployed on a Red Hat OpenShift cluster on IBM Cloud with Argo CD configured for GitOps.